SamedhG/sorer/README.md

 after the first 500 has `<string> <int>`, then it will be discarded.

 **Note** however, that it is valid for two rows in the same file to have a different number of fields and still be considered to match the schema.
 For rows with more fields than the schema, the extra fields will be discarded but the row will still be parsed as long as the other fields match the schema.

 E.g. The schema: `<int> <bool>` and a row: `<12> <0> <discarded>` parses to `<12><0>`

 If a row has less fields without explicit missing fields (i.e. "<>"), aka implicit missing fields, `SoRer` will attempt to parse the fields according to the schema and fill in explicit missing fields at the end of the row until it matches the number of fields in the schema.

 E.g. The schema: `<int> <bool> <string>` and a row: `<12>` parses to `<12><><>`

+pub mod dataframe;
+pub mod parsers;
+pub mod schema;